Get Free Seats (Applicable on all courses)

 Course Overview

+What is oil and gas business management?
 Gas business management is one of the most important courses that will enable the participants to exploit one of the most common world’s resources successfully.
-There has been an increasing utilisation of energy in industries that have led to the rapid and fast expansion of the gas business exploitation, usage, and processing.
+There has been an increasing utilization of energy in industries that have led to the rapid and fast expansion of the gas business exploitation, usage, and processing.
 It is one of the industries that are vital in driving the world’s economy.

-With the environmental issues arising from the use of natural gas and fossil fuel, there are a lot of challenges related to alternative energies utilisation, and substitutions that will need a recognised manager who will have a great understanding of the industry, including evaluation and decision-making skills, economics, and issues that might face the gas industries soon.
+How can we capitalise the gas market?
+With the environmental issues arising from the use of natural gas and fossil fuel, there are a lot of challenges related to alternative energies utilization, and substitutions that will need a recognized manager who will have a great understanding of the industry, including evaluation and decision-making skills, economics, and issues that might face the gas industries soon.
+The course intends to highlight the following: Development of skills for evaluation and development of techniques to navigate the gas market, Efficient and effective industrial operations, The gas industry’s economy, Hydrocarbon chain process considerations.

 Course Objectives